Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/modules/02-spoke/README.md

    RESOURCENAME_RESOURCEGROUP_HUB=$(az deployment sub show -n acalza01-hub --query properties.outputs.resourceGroupName.value -o tsv)
    RESOURCENAME_RESOURCEGROUP_SPOKE=$(az deployment sub show -n acalza01-spokenetwork --query properties.outputs.spokeResourceGroupName.value -o tsv)

+   echo Hub Resource Group: $RESOURCENAME_RESOURCEGROUP_HUB && \
-   echo -e "Hub Resource Group: ${RESOURCENAME_RESOURCEGROUP_HUB}\nSpoke Resource Group: ${RESOURCENAME_RESOURCEGROUP_SPOKE}"
+   echo Spoke Resource Group: $RESOURCENAME_RESOURCEGROUP_SPOKE
    ```

-## Azure landing zone alignment
+## Azure landing zone platform alignment

 The creation of the hub resources, spoke virtual network, and routing configuration are usually the responsibility of the connectivity platform team.
 While the creation of subnets, NSGs, and the workload resources are delegated to the workload team.
 The deployment steps so far have been a mix of both roles.
-Be sure to understand your organization's separation of duties in landing zone deployments.
+Be sure to understand your organization's separation of duties in landing zone deployments, and use your organization's subscription vending solution to .
 From this point on in the walkthrough, the steps are indeed all responsibilities of the workload team.

 ## Next step